 Use a degreasing agent such as brake parts cleaner, Gun Scrubber, acetone, carb cleaner, etc... and clean the screws for the scope base.
 Clean the bottom of the base, and the top of the receiver.
 With a pipe cleaner, or dental proxy brush, clean out the screw holes in the receiver, using the degreasing agent.
 You need to remove the oil from these areas or the thread locker will not work!

-Then, using blue or purple thread locker, mount the base with 20 to 25 inch pounds of torque (do not use 15 inch pounds as is often spec'd by manufacturers... that ain't enough ;) )...
+Then, using blue or purple thread locker (you can even use red, just touch a toothpick into a drop of it, and touch the screw threads to get a very small amount in 2 or 3 of the threads), mount the base with 20 to 25 inch pounds of torque (do not use 15 inch pounds as is often spec'd by manufacturers... that ain't enough ;) )...
 You don't need to thread lock the scope rings caps.

 While you're at it, check action screws, and torque to manufacturer specs.
 If you can't find action torque numbers from the rifle maker, 40 inch pounds is normally about right, but don't exceed 50 inch pounds unless you have manufacturer data specifying a higher torque rate.
 Savage action screws are hardened and can gall into the receiver.
 Grease the threads before torquing.

 It is okay to bed the scope base a bit with the blue or purple thread locker.
 Some rifle builders will use red thread locker, but it will require a bit of heat to remove screws sealed with the red stuff.

 Can you send me your prices?
 Please read the "course outline" page linked above, and you will see the prices of the various options we offer.